shiya-liu/technical-exercise/content/docs/questions/question4.md

 F = 370.94, num df = 1.00, denom df = 122.64, p-value < 2.2e-16
 ```
 ## Conclusion
 The Welch test shows that instructors' performance does have difference.
+That is to say, some instructors have better performance than others.